weswinder/agent/README.md

     // How many recent messages to include.
 These are added after the search
     // messages, and do not count against the search limit.
     recentMessages: 10,
-    // Whether to search across other chats for relevant messages.
+    // Whether to search across other threads for relevant messages.
-    // By default, only the current chat is searched.
+    // By default, only the current thread is searched.
-    searchOtherChats: true,
+    searchOtherThreads: true,
     // Options for searching messages.
     searchOptions: {
       // The maximum number of messages to fetch.